clavinlig/flame-modeling/README.md

 This is just a project for my bachelor diploma.
 We are working with MacKenna Burner.

 I focuse on simulating combustion processes using the Cantera library and processing simulation output data.
 It includes modules for flame simulations, mechanism and data preprocessing.
-The project is structured to handle both computational modeling and data analysis tasks efficiently.

 ---